 Although Keeley has now outgrown many of the services she once used, Sharon says that they have learnt enough to be able to continue the work throughout Keeley’s life.

-As Keeley progressed through her school years, she soon found that she struggled not only with Maths, English, but also with retaining information.
+As Keeley progressed through her school years, she soon found that she struggled not only with Maths and English, but also with retaining information.

 “Keeley can read a whole book, 450 pages, she’ll read the whole book but if you ask her what that book is about she cannot tell you what it is about, she can only tell you that she read it," Sharon explains.